 Swiss Life and its employees support people in need and a large number of meaningful projects, be this with charitable foundations or voluntary work.

 In Switzerland, the “Perspectives” Foundation funds domestic charitable initiatives in the fields of health, science, education, culture and sport, focusing on integration and education.
 The foundation was created on the occasion of Swiss Life’s 150th anniversary in 2005 and to date has donated CHF 1.3 to 1.5 million a year.
-In 2015, it supported a total of 128 projects.
-It is expected that a similar number of organisations will be supported in 2016 too, with grants amounting to approximately CHF 1.5 million.
+In 2016, it supported a total of 125 projects.

 Swiss Life France created its own foundation in 2009.
 The “Fondation Swiss Life” supports projects or organizations promoting the creation of promising perspectives in life and focuses its activities on the three pillars of sustainable health, art and music for all, and charitable projects.